Broken into Pieces: ATLAS and Aliqa Uma as One Single Stream

 Dozens of thin, kinematically cold stellar streams have been discovered in the Milky Way halo \citep{Grillmair:2016,Shipp:2018, Malhan2018, Ibata2019}, and the most prominent ones have already been examined for evidence of density variations.
 Indeed, signatures consistent with $10^6 \mathrm{M}_\odot$ dark halo encounters have already been claimed in the Palomar 5 stream \citep[e.g.,][]{Carlberg:2012, Erkal:2017} and the GD-1 stream \citep[e.g.,][]{Koposov2010,Carlberg2013,Price-Whelan2018, Bonaca2019,deBoer2019}.
 From these streams, the inferred abundance of dark matter subhalos down to $\sim10^6\,\rm M_\odot$ is consistent with the CDM predictions \citep[e.g.,][]{Carlberg:2012, Banik:2019}.
 However, baryonic structures like giant molecular clouds \citep{Amorisco2016,Banik:2019}, the Milky Way bar \citep{Pearson2017, Erkal:2017}, spiral arms \citep{Banik:2019} and the disruption of the progenitor \citep{Webb:2019} can also produce stream perturbations that mimic the observational signature of dark subhalos.
 It is crucial to find more kinematically cold streams with perturbation signatures and better orbital constraints, which will improve our understanding of the baryonic effects on the streams as well as the impact of the smallest dark matter halos.

-In this paper, we show that two recently discovered cold stellar streams -- ATLAS and Aliqa Uma, which were previously thought to be unrelated -- are in fact two components of a single system.
+In this paper, we show that two recently discovered cold stellar streams -- ATLAS and Aliqa Uma, which were previously thought to be unrelated -- are extremely likely to be two components of a single system.
 The discontinuous on-sky morphology is caused by possible perturbations from either baryons or dark matter halos.

 ATLAS was first discovered as a 12\degr\ long cold stellar stream \citep{Koposov:2014} in the first data release (DR1) of the VST ATLAS survey \citep{VST_ATLAS}.
 The detected length of the stream was mainly limited to the sky coverage of DR1.
 It was later analyzed by \citet{Bernard:2016} using Pan-STARRS 1 (PS1) data \citep{PS1}, which extended ATLAS to a total length of 28\degr.
 With the first three years of data from the Dark Energy Survey \citep[DES;][]{DES:2016}, \citet{Shipp:2018} recovered 22.6\degr\ of the ATLAS stream within the DES footprint, at a heliocentric distance of 22.9 kpc.